 Diagnosing Hip Dysplasia

-Even during routine annual examinations your veterinarian will check your dog for signs of hip dysplasia by moving your pup’s hind legs to help detect any grinding, painful sensations or reduced range of motion in the joint.
-If your vet suspects that your pet may have hip dysplasia they may recommend blood tests to look for signs of inflammation.
+Even during routine annual examinations, your veterinarian will check your dog for signs of hip dysplasia by moving your pup’s hind legs to help detect any grinding, painful sensations or reduced range of motion in the joint.
+If your vet suspects that your pet could have hip dysplasia they may recommend blood tests to look for signs of inflammation.

 Your vet may also request that you provide a health history of your pup including a detailed list of symptoms and any injuries that may have caused them.
 Knowing your pet’s lineage can also be helpful in the diagnosis of hip dysplasia.